malte-wessel/react-custom-scrollbars/README.md

     * `scrollHeight`: (Number) native scrollHeight
     * `scrollLeft`: (Number) native scrollLeft
     * `scrollTop`: (Number) native scrollTop
+* **The following properties expect a react element to be returned.
+You can customize the element to your needs.**
 * `scrollbarHorizontal`: (Function) Horizontal scrollbar element
 * `scrollbarVertical`: (Function) Vertical scrollbar element
 * `thumbHorizontal`: (Function) Horizontal thumb element